 The skin is the human body’s largest organ, and it can absorb things like sunlight, oxygen, suntan lotion…

 Speaking of lotion, have you ever tried putting cannabis on your skin?
 Because you totally can!

 Topicals cover a wide range of cannabis skin application products that come in the form of lotions, salves, oils, and balms.

 ADVANTAGE: They can be used to directly treat damaged skin, sore muscles, and joint pain.
 Plus, the THC won’t enter your bloodstream, so you won’t get high.

-DISADVANTAGE: Like we said, you won’t get high. ;) On a serious note, some topicals do smell like cannabis, especially if they’re homemade.
+DISADVANTAGE: As we said, you won’t get high. ;) On a serious note, some topicals do smell like cannabis, especially if they’re homemade.
 If that’s an issue for you, you may want to stay at home after applying them.